FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 description = """
 Intro into series about setting up a personal blog, focusing on using NixOS for its simplicity and efficiency.

-I discuss the rationale behind selecting non-mainstream tech tools and outline my key objectives for a low-maintenance, open-source, and flexible blogging platform.
+I discuss #null the rationale behind selecting non-mainstream tech tools and outline my key objectives for a low-maintenance, open-source, and flexible blogging platform.
 """

-tags = []
+tags = ["null"]
 +++

 ## Learning to ride a bicycle

-A year ago I've purchased two bikes for my dougther, navigating the tricky waters of sizing and pinkness.
+I purchased two bikes for my daughter a year ago, navigating the tricky waters of sizing and pinkness.

-It soon has become clear that the first was waay too big for her, and the second was just right.
+It soon became clear that the first was too big for her, and the second was just right.

 **Contents:**